Orientation at Prescott College

 All incoming Prescott College students are required to participate in New Student Orientation at the beginning of their first semester.
 Please see the Program Schedule for exact dates, times, and duration of events.
 During Orientation you will receive information and experience activities designed to guide you through your specific program.
 You will also have the opportunity to meet with faculty.
 Orientation is a time during which students and faculty from diverse cultures, different areas of study and expertise allows you to build friendships, exchange ideas and develop cohorts or informal networks to support you through the distance learning journey.
 Students typically come away from Orientation inspired, energized and ready for their next phase of independent scholarship.

-- Master of Science Program Counseling Orientation & Colloquium: Spring 2017
+- Master of Science Program Counseling Orientation & Colloquium: Fall 2017

-- Master of Arts & Education Orientaion Schedule: Spring 2017
+- Master of Arts & Education Orientation Schedule: Fall 2017